-The European Union Agency for Fundamental Rights RSS
+The European Union Agency for Fundamental Rights

 The European Union Agency for Fundamental Rights (FRA) is an independent EU agency set up on 1 March 2007 and based in Vienna, Austria.

 The FRA aims to provide EU institutions and EU countries, when they implement EU law, with assistance and expertise relating to fundamental rights.